-Place des Vosges is both one of the most beautiful squares in Paris and the heart of the trendy Le Marais district.
+Place des Vosges is one of the most beautiful squares in Paris and the heart of Le Marais district.
 Its lawn and shade are appreciated when the weather is fine.
 Antiques, art shops and restaurants are found under the arcades.
+Le Marais.

 Located close to Opera Bastille and Picasso Museum, Place des Vosges is the heart of trendy Le Marais district.